viva-safeland/viva_datacreator/docs/usage.md

 # Usage Guide

-This guide will walk you through a basic example of how to use ViVa-SAFELAND.
+This guide will walk you through a basic example of how to use ViVa-DataCreator.

 First, make sure you have the [necessary dependencies installed](installation.md).
 Then, you can run the application directly from your terminal